SparrowFabrications/sparrowfabrications.github.io/holga-120-back-clips.md

 ### Directions for use
 Simply remove your current back clips and slide these into place.

+Note, they are intentionally designed to be a tight fit but will loosen up through use.

 ### Supported Cameras
 Tested with:
 - Holga 120GN